sentriz/gonic/README.md

 password can then be changed from the web interface

 ```
-$ apt install build-essential git sqlite libtag1-dev # for debian like
+$ apt install build-essential git sqlite libtag1-dev ffmpeg # for debian like
-$ pacman -S base-devel git sqlite taglib             # for arch like
+$ pacman -S base-devel git sqlite taglib ffmpeg             # for arch like
 $ go get senan.xyz/g/gonic/cmd/gonic
 $ export PATH=$PATH:$HOME/go/bin
 $ gonic -h # or see "configuration options below"
 ```

 **note:** unfortunately if you do this above, you'll be compiling gonic locally on your machine